Noah-KS/Counter-JS/README.md

 # React and JavaScript Projects

 ## Overview
-This contains a series of small projects as part of my warm up back to programming after my exchange semester in Korea, where I persued other topics like Business and Economics to gain a greater global perspective and broaden my understanding of other sectors.
+This contains a series of small projects as part of my warm up back to programming after my exchange studies.
 Each project is too small to have its own repo so I will compile them all in here.
+Some projects are even combinations of smaller projects.

-I am doing this by attending online courses, all of which are listed below.
+I am doing this by attending online courses, which are listed below.

 ## Objective
-To refresh my technical skills and knowledge through practical projects.
-Each project will gradually ramp up in difficulty, but the end goal is for this repository to contain projects I created out of practice to test my foundations before I delve into more complex projects in other repositories.
+To refresh my technical skills and knowledge through projects.
+Difficulty will gradually ramp up, with the end goal for this repo being to contain small practice projects before I delve into more complex ones.

 ## Online Courses Attended
-In the pursuit of enhancing my technical skills, I have attended several online courses on React and JavaScript.
-The list below is a summary of the courses I have attended.
+The projects are based on the online courses I attended below.
+For some projects in this repo, I combined projects taught from the lectures as some were too basic on their own.

 [20 hands-on projects in React and JavaScript by K.Sathyaprakash Reddy](https://www.udemy.com/course/build-20-hands-on-projects-in-react-and-javascript) Provides a basic overview of React and Javascript via development of basic applications.